SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-1019-24-1-missing-translation-in-ui-6208.md

 ticket: MTM-58187
 version: 1019.24.1
 ---
-Provided translations for following global roles: "admins", "business", "devices", "readers".
-Also translated following inventory roles: "Manager". (#6210)
+The labels for the following roles are now translated.
+Global roles: "admins", "business", "devices".
+Inventory roles: "Manager".